cezarywojcik/CWStatusBarNotification/README.md

 ## Usage

-***Note:** The previous version of this library implemented the notifications using a category.
+**Note:** The previous version of this library implemented the notifications using a category.
 This version uses an object instead.*

 Firstly, you need the following import statement:

 ```
-#import "CWStatusBarNotification.h"
+#import <CWStatusBarNotification/CWStatusBarNotification.h>
 ```

 Now, you need to create a `CWStatusBarNotification` object.
 It is recommended that you do so by attaching it as a property to a `UIViewController`.